Best 2% Commission Realtors (Where to Get the Most for Your Money)

 Take your time reading through customer reviews, and pay attention to common complaints.
 You might want to avoid companies with many reviews about agents not working hard enough, poor communication, or unclear fees.
 When reading reviews, consider recent comments, the number of negative reviews, and how the company or agent responded to complaints.

-The best low commission real estate companies (and most realtors) charge a fee only if they successfully sell your home.
-That fee isn't charged until closing, and it comes out of the proceeds of the sale.
-However, some discount brokerages make you pay a nonrefundable fee up front.
+The best low-commission real estate companies (and most realtors) charge a fee only if they successfully sell your home.
+That fee isn't charged until closing and comes from the sale's proceeds.
+However, some discount brokerages require you to pay a non-refundable fee upfront.
 Avoid brands with up-front fees, which increase your risk and out-of-pocket costs.

-Most low commission brands with percentage-based commission models also have a minimum fee.
+Most low-commission brands with percentage-based commission models also have a minimum fee.
 This protects their bottom line, ensuring they still turn a reasonable profit when selling a lower-priced home.
-Look for a company that’s up front and transparent about its minimum fee.
-And if you're selling a less expensive home, make sure the cost-savings value is still there.
+Look for a company that’s upfront and transparent about its minimum fee.
+And if you're selling a less expensive home, make sure the cost-saving value is still there.
 For example, if a company has a $5,000 minimum listing fee and you’re selling a $150,000 home, you'd pay an effective 3.3% listing fee.
 You'd be better off with a conventional realtor charging the typical 2.5–3%.

 Once you have agent matches, take some time to meet and interview two to three agents.
 You'll want to find the right fit based on experience and personality.